jnewcs/hogar-nazaret/README.md

 ```

 ### Build & view the site locally
-We are now ready to preview content locally.
+You are now ready to preview content locally.
 Jekyll is a static site generator so every time we change a file, it generates a new build of the site and stores it within the `_site` folder locally.
 This mimics the building process that GitHub Pages does for us to publish the site to production at https://hogarjesusdenazaret.org.
-This is the basic command you can run to build the site:
+This is the basic command you can run to build the site locally:

 ```
 cd ~/personal_repos/hogar-nazaret  # You don't need this if you are already in the hogar-nazaret repo